When is forgetfulness a condition that calls for going to the doctor?

 For people with mild cognitive impairment, the ability to do usual activities is gradually and more severely affected over time.
 Along with memory loss, it can be accompanied by other problems with language, thinking, and decision-making skills.

 A diagnosis of mild cognitive impairment can be a double-edged sword.
 It confirms older adults’ fears that their memory loss is abnormal.
-It also raises fears of it developing into dementia but could also lead to exploration of potential treatment and planning for the future.
+It also raises fears of it developing into dementia but might also lead to exploration of potential treatment and planning for the future.

 Forgetting the way home can be an early sign of Alzheimer’s